 Frilled lizards command a large, well-planned enclosure to ensure a healthy, long life, and because they are arboreal lizards, a vertically oriented cage for adults is better than a horizontal one.

-A 20-gallon “tall” aquarium is adequate for a single pair of juvenile frillies measuring 12 inches long.
+A 20-gallon “tall” enclosure is adequate for a single pair of juvenile frillies measuring 12 inches long.
 I recommend a visual barrier—such as by attaching cardboard or another material, painting the walls, etc.—on all sides of the tank except for one, the viewing side, as this will help provide the required feeling of security.
 Feeling exposed can lead to stressed-out frilled lizards that are excessively wary whenever something moves in the room where their enclosure is located.
 Plus, the limited view makes it easier for them to focus on food when it is presented.

 Adult enclosures can range from 4 to 6 feet tall, at least 2½ feet deep, and 5 feet long, especially if you’re raising a breeding pair or trio of frilled lizards.
 Dimensions can be somewhat smaller for a single adult, but remember, height is very important.
 The height at which a frilled lizard can bask equates to additional feelings of security.